davidpots/playsongnotes/_songs/[Eddie Vedder] Tonight You Belong With Me.md

 ---
 layout: song
 has_video_lesson: true
+title: Guitar lesson for "Tonight You Belong with Me" by Eddie Vedder -- playsongnotes.com
-title:  Tonight You Belong with Me
+song_title:  Tonight You Belong with Me
 artist: Eddie Vedder
 year: 2011
 categories: guitar